They can sense illness and anxiety in us, but it’s hard to know for sure with a pet if they are in tip-top shape!

 Dogs that are in pain will generally be less active than they usually are.
 Some dogs may want to run, jump, and play, but they will limit themselves or move much slower than usual.
 An obvious sign of pain is the favoring of limbs, limping, or difficulty getting up and/or laying down.

 Is your dog avoiding or demanding your attention?

-Notice if you dog is acting needier than normal or seems more standoffish towards you.
+Notice if your dog is acting needier than normal or seems more standoffish towards you.
 Both of these behaviors could be signs that your dog is uncomfortable or in pain.
-Dogs that are usually very clingy and physical with you may seem withdrawn and prefer to be alone.
+Dogs that are usually very clingy and physical with you may seem withdrawn, and prefer to be alone.
 Observation is crucial in this situation.
 Other dogs will begin to lean on you if they are feeling uncomfortable standing on their own.